slint-ui/slint/docs/langref/src/file_format.md

-# `.slint` files
+# `.slint` Files

-The basic idea is that the `.slint` files contains one or several components.
+`.slint` files define one or several components.
 These components contain a tree of elements.
-Each declared component can be given a name and re-used under that name as an element later.
+Each declared component may be named and re-used under that name as an element later.

 Below is an example of components and elements: